BioDesignRealWorld/Fermento/README.md

 To install the firmware in your Arduino IDE, do the following.

-* Copy the folder `Fermento` to your local Arduino folder.
+* Copy the folder `firmware/Fermento` to your local Arduino folder.
 * Copy the content of `firmware/hardware` to local `Arduino/hardware`.
 * Copy the content of `firmware/libraries` to local `Arduino/libraries`.